Keynote Speaker on Customer Relationship Management – CRM

-The shocking news is that only a few organizations actually “listen” to their customers and by listening I don’t meant letting them vent by talking to your call center or writing an e-mail to your “customer I don’t care” department and getting the “auto reply”
+The shocking news is that only a few organizations actually “listen” to their customers and by listening I don’t mean letting them vent by talking to your call center or writing an e-mail to your “customer I don’t care” department and getting the “auto-reply”

 What you must do is:

 - Register the customer’s opinion, request, suggestion or complaint in a reliable & trackable system